imdone-cli docs

 Deleted:

-Each line shows the kind (task, comment, or attachment), the issue key, and the filename.
-If the directory is clean, it prints Nothing to push — working directory is clean.
+Backlog issue lines show the kind (task, comment, or attachment), the issue key, and the cwd-relative path.
+Other local changes also show cwd-relative file paths.
+If the working directory is clean, it prints Working directory is clean.

 add – Create New Issue